 the most primary level, then what building blocks, what units, what metrics can we use that are not already the design

 of the existing organization?
 What are the poetics of

 change when it comes to structures, systems and economics?
-These questions are at the core of my research and work.

 About my work

 Through my research and work, I explore the themes of social order transformation and paradigm shift.
 I'm interested in the relationship between the evolution of the values, beliefs, and principles that define our perception of reality and how this evolution translates concretely into the structural frameworks that govern our lives - the architecture of our homes, the political parties we vote for, the ads that suggest maternity clothes before you even know you’re pregnant.
 My practice is, in a way, an exploration of the gap between the evolution of concrete reality of our lives and that of the intangible infrastructure that underlies it, and how this relationship influences our interpretation of the past, our perception of the present, and our vision of the future.